Critical Deadline & Choice

 Immediate Annuity

 Receive monthly pension payments for life, starting soon after separation.
-(May be reduced if under 55).
+(May be reduced for CSRS if under 55; FERS generally not reduced).

 FEHB Continuation